makersacademy/bowling-challenge-ruby/README.md

 and specified ruby version - updated ruby -v with rvm install-3.1.1
 - did gem bundle install

-- I would have liked to have separated the scoring and other concerns but ran out of time.
+# What I didn't manage yet - to improve on, I would have liked to have separated the scoring and other concerns but ran out of time and other functionalities like calculating a perfect score etc.

 - Started planning the basic game score structure and look at 10th frame bonuses/perfect games later
   # 10 frames are allowed in total